dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### Exploring the Competition

- As researchers, we had an open discussion regarding what everyone defined "good UX" as for community support forums.
-I described how a great community support forum had a clear ranking system, chunked different information into relavent topics, and kept the visual design as minimal as possible.
-We believed having an open discussion could fill in the gaps of knowledge since we were still waiting on the prototype to be finalized by our client.
+As researchers, we had an open discussion regarding what everyone defined as "good UX" for a community support forum.
+I described how a well-designed community support forum had a clear ranking system to verify legit answers, chunked different information into relavent topics, and had a defined hierarchical visual design.
+We believed having an open discussion could fill in our gaps of knowledge while we were still waiting on the prototype to be finalized by our client.

 We analyzed the design of popular community support forums (Reddit, Stack Overflow).
 The main purpose of the competitive analysis was to orient ourselves in the product we were going to test and help us give a more effective evaluation of the forum after we tested it on users.

 #### Understanding the Flow